Thomas Organ Company: Product lines

 These features and others were incorporated across the product line throughout the 1960s, including small, relatively inexpensive spinet models with 37-note manuals (the AR1) and a unique "arc" 13-note pedal board, another Thomas Organ innovation, although one which was too narrow to allow true heel-toe playing.
 Thomas however did lengthen the pedals to enable theoretically at least heel and toe playing.
-Especially remarkable was the fact that the spinets started around US$500.
+Especially remarkable was that the spinets started around US$500.
 Larger models included the Concert Serenade and the Lawrence Welk, each with two 44-note manuals and a 25-note pedal board.
 Larger still were the Celebrity with two 61-note manuals and a 32-note pedal board (revised to a 25-note version in later editions), the American Guild of Organists-compliant Impresario theatre organ, the Model 710 church organ and the Model 900-series 3-manual theatre organ.

 Popular kit versions were made available via Heathkit and fully assembled versions under the Silvertone brand were sold by Sears, Roebuck and Company.